spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/instantiate.md

 > Note: the variables [defined in the pipeline
 > template](/guides/user/pipeline/pipeline-templates/create/#3-edit-the-file-for-template-format)
-> include default values, so you don't have to provide a value for every variabled defined.
+> include default values, so you don't have to provide a value for every variable defined.

 In the pipeline JSON file, in the `variables` section, list each variable for which you're providing values, and write that value.